Who Was William Lloyd Garrison?

 1854 proved to be a pivotal year in the Abolition Movement.
 The Kansas-Nebraska Act established the Kansas and Nebraska territories and repealed the Missouri Compromise of 1820, which had regulated the extension of slavery for the prior 30 years.
 Settlers in those areas where allowed to choose through Popular Sovereignty whether or not they would allow slavery there.
 The plan, which Garrison considered "a hollow bargain for the North," backfired when slavery supporters and abolitionists alike rushed Kansas so they could vote on the fate of slavery there.
 Hostilities led to government corruption and violence.
 The events of the 1857 Dred Scott Decision further increased tensions among pro and anti-slavery advocates, as it established that Congress was powerless to ban slavery in the federal territories.
-Not only were blacks not protected by the Constitution, but according to it, they could never become U.S. citizens.
+Not only were Black people not protected by the Constitution, but according to it, they could never become U.S. citizens.

 In 1861, as the American Civil War broke out, Garrison continued to criticize the U.S. Constitution in The Liberator, a process of resistance that Garrison had now practiced for nearly 20 years.
 Understandably, some found it surprising when the pacifist also used his journalism to support Abraham Lincoln and his war policies, even prior to the Emancipation Proclamation in September of 1862.